alexanderswerdlow/assignment4-handout/README.md

 > crucial to understand when working on implementing the motion planners.

-Let us equip our point robot with a simple library of motion primitives that enables the robot to move in an 8-connected grid.
-For an illustration, consider this scenario:
+Let us equip our point robot with a simple library of motion primitives that enables the robot to move in an 26-connected grid.
+For a 2D illustration, consider this scenario:

 ![connected](https://github.com/mral-cmu/assignment4-handout/assets/7077226/67dbc238-c883-4b12-ac5c-14645505df6d)